piellardj/water-webgpu/README.md

 #### "Balls" rendering mode
 This rendering mode of rendering is the most straightforward one.

 Each ball is first rendered as a 2D billboard, which each fragment containing the billboard-local position in the red/green channels.
-The depth is stored in the alpha channel.
 Since the balls are really close to one another, a simple 2D billboard is not enough: I have to manually compute the depth in the fragment shader to mimic the shape of the sphere.
 In my tests, for large amounts of spheres this is still cheaper than using actually 3D geometry.
+The depth is stored in the alpha channel.
+Since it is only 8 bits, I need to carefully chose the camera near and far planes to maximize useful range.
 <div style="text-align:center">
     <img alt="In RG channels, local position.
 In alpha channel, depth." src="src/readme/local-pos_depth.png"/>
     <p>